Dashboard insights - threat and vulnerability management

-Threat and vulnerability management is a component of Microsoft Defender ATP, and provides both security administrators and security operations teams with unique value, including:
+Threat and vulnerability management is a component of Defender for Endpoint, and provides both security administrators and security operations teams with unique value, including:

 - Real-time endpoint detection and response (EDR) insights correlated with endpoint vulnerabilities